 By March 31 each year, Council decides whether to continue to use averaging to calculate property taxes and the eligibility criteria and requirements for averaging.

-Your main tax notice will show averaging in the property value table if the taxable 2016 land value is different from the assessed 2016 land value.
+Your main tax notice will indicate averaging has been applied to your property if the taxable land value is different from the current year assessed land value.

 Your property is eligible for averaging if it: